Tremonton woman jailed after high-speed chase

-A local woman remains in jail after leading police on a high-speed car chase through Tremonton last week following what authorities are describing as a road-rage incident in which the woman allegedly brandished a gun toward another motorist.
+A Bear River Valley woman was jailed last week after allegedly leading police on a high-speed car chase through Tremonton following what authorities are describing as a road-rage incident in which the woman allegedly brandished a gun toward another motorist.

 Sometime in the afternoon on Wednesday, Feb.
 3, the Utah Highway Patrol received a report of a woman who had pointed a gun at another vehicle while traveling northbound on I-15.
 When troopers responded, the woman got off the freeway at the Elwood exit and continued heading north into Tremonton, turning left and heading west along Rocket Road before turning north again at Tremont Street.

-After a short chase at high speed northbound on Tremont Street, the UHP troopers, assisted by Tremonton-Garland police, were able to apprehend 34-year-old Bobbi Hutton of Tremonton.
-Hutton was arrested for driving under the influence, evading officers and reckless driving.
+After a short chase at high speed northbound on Tremont Street, the UHP troopers, assisted by Tremonton-Garland Police, arrested 34-year-old Bobbi Hutton of Tremonton.
+Hutton was arrested on suspicion of driving under the influence, evading officers and reckless driving.

 Tremonton-Garland Police Chief Kurt Fertig said the initial report was that Hutton “had brandished a firearm in a road-rage situation on the freeway,” but when police searched her vehicle, no gun was found.